asanchezcastillo/QPixSemiAnalytical/README.md

 Examining the code
 ---------------
-Now were will go through the code to show how it is structured and the most relevant bits.
+Now we will go through the code to show how it is structured and the most relevant bits.
 In the first place, we have the SemiAnalytical class, which is in charge of computing the number of photons that reach each photon detector.
 Its two most relevant functions are:
 ```c++
 void SemiAnalyticalModel::detectedDirectVisibilities(std::vector<double>& DetectedVisibilities, Point_t const& ScintPoint) const
 ```